Chapter 13: Sakura and the Forgotten Memory

 The comment about Professor Lockhart's memories couldn't help but catch Sakura's attention.
 Her own memories had been lost as well.
 It was a rather large coincidence.
 Maybe they were related.
 With Professor Dumbledore's restoration to Hogwarts, at least one avenue of pursuit had opened.
 It sounded like this might be a second.

-The final announcement Professor Dumbledore said was that he would be canceling exams for the year.
+The final announcement Professor Dumbledore gave was that he would be canceling exams for the year.
 This announcement was met with near universal approval from the student body.

 Professor Dumbledore then brandished his wand and gave a grand wave, causing a feast to appear at each table unlike Sakura had ever seen before.
 It was larger than the Halloween feast, grander than the feast after the sorting ceremony, and more opulent than anything Sakura had ever seen before.